 Translation services used by businesses are more commonplace now than they have ever been.
 This doesn’t mean their quality is better.
-Errors are made by translators and if not corrected can do damage to the image of the company that the translation was completed for.
-This really boils down to the fact that you should not undermine the impact of a translation and you should ensure you hire a NAATI translation service and a proofreader too, so that your reputation of being a quality company with quality products is upheld.
+Errors are made by translators and if not corrected can do damage to the image of the company that the translation was completed.
+This really boils down to the fact that you should not undermine the impact of a translation and you should ensure you hire a NAATI translator and a proofreader too so that your reputation of being a quality company with quality products is upheld.
 A small mistake made by a cheap translator can lead to all sorts of negative side effects which could even lead to legal action being taken.

-Many companies these days have a multi lingual work force by default not by design and sometimes they add on translation duties to a job description even though the person may not be qualified to undertake translation work.
+Many companies these days have a multi-lingual workforce by default, not by design and sometimes they add translation duties to a job description even though the person may not be qualified to undertake translation work.
 This is where a cheap translation may prove costly and should be avoided at all costs by a business that is serious about promoting its image and products to the world and should be seeking out certified translation services.

-A costly but interesting translation blunder was when an HSBC bank tag-line was “Assume Nothing” which was mistakenly translated into a number of languages as “Do Nothing!”
-To repair the costly damage done, the bank had to pay out $10 million in a new campaign which advertised the company in a good light.
+A costly but interesting translation blunder was when an HSBC bank tagline was “Assume Nothing” which was mistakenly translated into a number of languages as “Do Nothing!”
+To repair the costly damage done, the bank had to pay out $10 million in a new campaign that advertised the company in a good light.

-In France, the toothpaste company, Colgate, made an attempt to market a new brand of tooth-paste which was named Cue.
-They had done so little research into this word that once out on the market the name was linked to a French porn magazine which also carried that name.
+In France, the toothpaste company, Colgate, made an attempt to market a new brand of toothpaste which was named Cue.
+They had done so little research into this word that once out on the market the name was linked to a French porn magazine that also carried that name.

-These examples and thousands of others stress the importance of paying for a professional translation service which knows the language to be translated so well that costly mistakes will never be made.
+These examples and thousands of others stress the importance of paying for a professional translation service that knows the language to be translated so well that costly mistakes will never be made.